-First, citizens of the United States could freely travel to Cuba, now we can’t—except under certain conditions.
+First, citizens of the United States could freely travel to Cuba, then we could under certain conditions, now those restrictions have changed.
 If you’re a bit perplexed by the new Cuban travel sanctions, you’re not the only one.
-The new travel restrictions are confusing, that’s why we’ve take the liberty of breaking them down for you.
-Consider this your guide to understanding how to legally travel to Cuba as an American citizen.
+The update to Cuba’s travel restrictions are confusing, particularly since not much has changed since the rules were previously revised.
+The most important thing to know is that “people-to-people travel” is no longer authorized, but we’re getting ahead of ourselves… We’ve taken the liberty of breaking down Cuba’s travel regulations for you.
+Consider this your updated guide to understanding how to legally travel to Cuba as an American citizen.

 The key to understanding what the government is really saying about United States citizens traveling to Cuba, is to break apart the jargon, and put everything in layman’s terms.
 Let’s begin…

 Can a U.S. Citizen legally travel to Cuba?